-In addition to the paid attractions, there were plenty of free things to do at Stone Mountain.
+In addition to the paid attractions, there are plenty of free things to do at Stone Mountain.
 We spent a whole day enjoying the free attractions and again, there just wasn’t enough time to do everything that we hoped to.

 Things to do at Stone Mountain

 This is probably the most popular attraction at Stone Mountain.
 It’s the cable car that takes you to the top of the mountain, allowing you to get a close-up look at the carving along the way.

-A giant 1940s locomotive fitted with open-air cars takes you around the base of the mountain and gives a little bit of the history along the way.
-The ride takes about 25-30 minutes from start to finish and is a relaxing way to see and learn more about the park!
+A giant 1940s locomotive fitted with open-air cars takes you around the base of the mountain and gives you a little bit of the history along the way.
+The ride takes about 25-30 minutes from start to finish and is a relaxing way to see the park!

 We were grateful for the opportunity to sit down for a bit and even more grateful for the air conditioning inside the theater.

-The kids and I did the whole first level of the SkyHike, which is 12 feet off the ground before we went back down.
-The other half of our group chose to do the upper levels which are 24 and 40 feet high!
+The kids and I did the first level of the SkyHike, which is 12 feet off the ground before we went back down.
+And the other half of our group chose to do the upper levels which are 24 and 40 feet high!

 Camp Highland Outpost

 The girls and I went through it while waiting for the others to finish the higher levels of the SkyHike.
 There is also a rock wall at Camp Highland where you can race an opponent to the top!

 The grown-ups in our group didn’t want to wear soggy clothes for the rest of the day, so we opted to sit on the benches and enjoy the shade instead.
-However, there is plenty of room for grown-ups on Geyser Towers if you choose to get wet too!
+But there is plenty of room for adults on Geyser Towers if you choose to get wet too!

-(These pictures are courtesy of Stone Mountain Park, since I was too tired to take my own by this point )
+(These pictures are courtesy of Stone Mountain Park, since I was too tired to take my own by this point.)

-By that afternoon, the kids were hot, tired, and grumpy, so we decided to head back to the campground and let everyone take a break.
+By the afternoon, the kids were hot, tired, and grumpy, so we decided to head back to the campground and let everyone take a break.

 - Great Locomotive Chase Adventure Mini Golf

-Discovering Stone Mountain Museum
+- Discovering Stone Mountain Museum